okta/okta.github.io/_source/_posts/2018-06-12-mfa-in-spring-boot.md

 Open the Spring Initializer link and do the following:
 * Change **Maven Project** to **Gradle Project**
-* Change the **Group** to "com.okta.springmfa"
+* Change the **Group** to `com.okta.springmfa`
-* Change the **Artifact** to "spring-mfa"
+* Change the **Artifact** to `spring-mfa`
-* Add two dependencies: "Security" and "Web"
+* Add two dependencies: `Security` and `Web`

 {% img blog/mfa-in-spring-boot/spring-initializer.png alt:"Create a project with Spring Initializer" width:"600" %}{: .center-image }

-Click **Generate Project** and download the tutorial.
+Click **Generate Project** and download the project.
 Copy the folder to your preferred location and open it in your IDE or editor of choice.

 If you want to, you can go ahead and run the app from the command line now.
 From the project directory, use the command `./gradlew bootRun`.

-This will launch the application at `http://localhost:8080`
+This will launch the application at `http://localhost:8080`.

 If you do this, you will see a very basic login screen.
 The username for this defaults to "user" and the password will be buried in the terminal output.
 Look for a line like the following: